UPHCS Project Echo

 - Issued 497 continuing education credits to participating providers.

-Summer 2025 ECHO Series
+Summer 2026 ECHO Series

-Health care professionals working with children and adolescents are invited to participate.
+Healthcare professionals are invited to participate.

-- An opportunity to present your challenging cases and receive recommendations from a multidisciplinary team of specialists and peers.
+• An opportunity to present your challenging cases and receive recommendations from a multidisciplinary team of specialists and peers

-- $150 incentive for case presenters.
+• $200 incentive for case presenters

-- Access to all references and resources.
+• Access to all references and resources

 Registration is required.
-A confirmation will be sent via Zoom once registered.
 Click below to register.

 MOVE KNOWLEDGE, NOT PATIENTS